-Twim is a cryptocurrency trading platform created for professional traders and enthusiasts alike.
-Twim needed an app to be user-friendly for both target audiences.
+Twim is a cryptocurrency trading platform created for both professional traders and enthusiasts alike.
+Twim needed a crypto trading app to be user-friendly for both target audiences.
 The first-timers only need basic options and usually trade from their smartphones.
 Power traders prefer to use tablets.
 They need a full-out trading terminal with stock analysis tooling to match.
 Therefore, the app had to work on both smartphones and tablets.

 The crucial point was to make the service fast.
-Given the ever changing stock prices, users would lose money if the app is janky.
+Given the ever changing stock prices, users would lose money if the crypto trading app is janky.

-- We had to create a user-friendly app for cryptocurrency trading.
+- We had to create a user-friendly crypto trading app.

 - The app had to suit both professional traders and enthusiasts, offering them different user options.

 - We had to implement two versions of the app: a simpler one for smartphones and an advanced one for tablets.

 - It was necessary to ensure fast data flow for instantaneous quote updates.